 A rubber wheelchair ramp is one of the most affordable options, priced around $50 to $150 per linear foot.
 This material should only be used for short thresholds or mini ramps, as it’s not as durable as other options.
 A long rubber ramp would not be strong enough to safely bear the wheelchair and user weight, especially for the taller height of multiple steps.
 Rubber is non-sticky and slip-resistant, making it a good choice for shower ramps and other indoor areas.
 It’s also easy to clean with a broom or hose as required, which is why some homeowners feel it's more functional than fashionable.

-Installing a wood wheelchair ramp costs $100 to $250 per linear foot on average.
+The cost to build a wood handicap ramp is $100 to $250 per linear foot on average.
 The benefits of this ramp material include its affordability and easy installation.
 Plus, wood is widely available at most home improvement stores, so no matter where you live, your installer should be able to find the desired type of wood.
 One thing to keep in mind with wood ramps is they need more maintenance.
-An extra coat of primer every few years helps to stop warping and rotting that could make the ramp uneven.
+An extra coat of primer 1 every few years helps to stop warping and rotting that could make the ramp uneven.
 You will also want to add a slip-resistant coating for traction during wet weather.

 Metal handicap ramps such as aluminum average $150 to $200 per linear foot.
 The aluminum handicap ramp prices tend to be slightly more affordable than concrete or steel.
 Aluminum brings certain advantages to the table, like high strength and corrosion resistance.
 Something to remember is lightweight aluminum bends and wobbles more easily.
 That’s why annual checks are important to make sure the ramp is still sufficiently sturdy, and no nuts or bolts are loose.
 You can also buy a prefabricated aluminum ramp for $100 to $800 on average.